fwaris/FsOperator/readme.md

 1. **Enter a URL** in the top address bar (must include `https://`; e.g., `https://amazon.com`).
 2. **Hit Enter** to navigate.
 Log in manually if required.
 3. **Input task instructions** in the instructions box.
-4. **Toggle the switch to "On"** to begin the task.
+4. **Click 'Start Task'** to begin the task.
 5. **Observe computer actions** issued by the model on right end of the addres bar.
 Any warnings, status or error messages are shown at the bottom.
-A dynamic script is injected into the browser page to preview actions before they are executed.
-Currently, mouse clicks and scroll requests are rendered on the screen.
 6. **See log messages** by expanding the panel on the right.
 It shows all API messages tha are sent and received.

-> Note: the screen shakes when Puppeteer takes a screenshot (not sure if there is fix available)
+> Note: the screen shakes when Puppeteer takes a screenshot.
+It seems to be coming from Chromium itself - not sure if there is a fix available.

 The model may issue **security warnings** that ideally should be acknowledged by a human.
 Currently, the app implicitly acknowledges these warnings to allow the process to continue uninterrupted.
 They are shown in the status bar.

-- The process continues until the model returns a **message** (completing its "turn").
+- The process continues until the model returns an **assistant message** (completing its "turn").
-- The resulting message is displayed in the **Output** box.
+- The resulting message is displayed in the **Chat** box.
-- You can **manually stop** the process by switching the toggle to "Off".
+- You may respond to the message and continue the task further
-- **Turn-by-turn conversations** are *not yet implemented*.
+- Or cancel the task by clicking **Cancel Task**

 > ⚠️ *This is beta code.
 It has not been fully battle-tested.*